Why The DECKED Drawer System Is Going To Be Your Next Truck Bed Tool Box

 Yes, or rather it can be.
 The DECKED Drawer System is manufactured in a range of sizes in order to suit trucks and vans of all sizes, as well as to fit perfectly in both short, standard, and extended truck beds.

-A set of truck bed covers with tool boxes?
+A truck bed cover with tool boxes?

 An inside bed tool box or under truck bed tool box?